bcgov/FAIB_PSPL/05_site_index_conversions/readme.md

----
-title: "PSPL Process Readme"
-author: "dwaddell"
-date: "2022-09-21"
-output: html_document
----

 # PSPL Site Index Conversion

+___

+Author: Dave Waddell
+Date: 2023_feb_13

+___

 After the mean site index values have been assigned, there can be species that have missing site index values.
 We need to fill in missing values where possible using a formalized set of site index conversions.

 Create the following tables:

+- pspl_site_index_fid
 - pspl_site_index_bec
-- pspl_site_index_fid
-- pspl_site_index_op

-The following steps document the order of processing to obtain full site index values for as many species as possible.
+The following steps document the order of processing to obtain full site index values for all species that require a site index value.

-## Step 1 all tables: Initial One to one conversions before running formal conversions equations
+## Step 1: Initial One to one conversions before running formal conversions equations

 An initial assessment of species missing site index values shows the majority to be either Spruce or White pine.
 So some one to one conversions are run.